 The soil around pine trees is indeed acidic, but that’s because they enjoy acidic growing environments.
 Additionally, evergreen roots tend to run on the shallow side, meaning there’s more competition for other plants to establish themselves.
 And because these trees are evergreen and usually don’t allow a lot of light to get through the canopy, it’s just not a great place for other flora.

-But let’s get to the reason you’re here: whether or not you can use pine needle compost in your vegetable garden.
+So now that we’ve debunked that myth, let’s talk about whether or not you can use pine needle compost in your vegetable garden.

 Using pine needle compost in your garden: Yes or no?